methods/cost

 NEGATIVE_CLASS_LABEL

-Canonical negative label used by binary-oriented helpers.
+Canonical negative class label used by binary cross-entropy and binary error classification helpers.

 normalizeTargets